N2Man/N2Ray/README.md

 # N2Ray

-This renderer is based on the 《Ray Tracing》series written by Peter Shirley and will be improved according to *Physically Based Rendering*, Third Edition.
+This renderer is based on the *《Ray Tracing》*series written by Peter Shirley and will be improved according to *Physically Based Rendering*, Third Edition.

 This project is used for personal study in computer graphics.